shriaas2898/Web-basics/Learning Material/CSS vs SCSS.md

 If you are a programmer and you are also fed up of repeating same things several times in CSS **SCSS** Or Syntactically Awesome Stylesheet can help you, SCSS is a preprocessor scripting language which can be compiled or interpreted to **CSS**.
 What does that mean?
 It provides a more simpler and programatic way of writing **CSS**, so it contains all the features of **CSS** plus some additional features.

-## Installation
-- Install Ruby
-- Install SaSS via Ruby Gems
-- Add extension for SASS in your IDE

 ## Key Features of SCSS

 ### Variables